Blovice: Transport

-Blovice is located on the railway line leading from Plzeň to Nepomuk.
+Blovice is located on the railway line Plzeň–Horažďovice.

 Sights

 The Church of Saint John the Evangelist was built in the Baroque style in 1760–1767.
 Next to the church is the Chapel of the Holy Cross with the tomb of the Kolowrat-Krakowsky and Pálffy families, which was rebuilt in 1833 from the original older building.

 The main landmark of the town square is the town hall from 1825.
 In 1893, it was reconstructed in the pseudo-Gothic style.
 In front of the town hall is a sandstone statue of St. John of Nepomuk from 1702.

 Hradiště Castle was built on the site of a former fortress in the 16th century, then baroque rebuilt in 1704 and 1726, and finally rebuilt in the pseudo-Gothic style in 1872–1874.
 Today it houses the Museum of Southern Plzeň Region.

 The Jewish cemetery is a remnant of the Jewish community that existed in Blovice.
 It was allegedly founded in 1683.
 The cemetery has an area of 1433 sqm.
-Approximately 350 baroque and neoclassical tombstones have been preserved.
+Approximately 350 Baroque and Neoclassical tombstones have been preserved.